Why It Works

 - Reserving extra egg yolks and adding them back to the bowl (or bowls) at the end gives the dish extra richness.

 Super popular both at restaurants and at home, oyakodon (Japanese chicken and egg rice bowl) is sort of like the pizza of Japan—if pizza were the kind of soul-satisfying comfort food that's easy to make at home, with minimal ingredients, in about 20 minutes.
-With the intense heat we've been getting on the Peninsula, and my equally intense schedule lately, this kind of quick and easy one-pot rice bowl has been a huge time-saver for me in the kitchen.
+This kind of quick and easy one-pot rice bowl is a huge time-saver in the kitchen.

 - 1 cup (240ml) homemade dashi, or the equivalent in Hondashi (see note)